gsbadhan/redis-cluster-client/README.md

-# Example of Redis-Cluster client factory with Spring.
+# Example of Redis simple client and Redis-Cluster client with Jedis.